Hasselblad X1D vs Sony A6300

 - More affordable: Was introduced into a lower priced category (89 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in February 2016).

-If the count of relative strengths (bullet points above) is taken as a measure, the X1D comes out slightly ahead of the A6300 (14 : 13 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (14 points each).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.